 Just because something has happened for days, months or years does not mean it will continue to happen uninterrupted.

-Things happen, unexpected events occur.
+Things happen, and unexpected events occur.
 Change is a constant in life.
-It’s important to remember this and not get taken in by events f the past when it comes to looking ahead into the future.
+It’s important to remember this and not get taken in by events from the past when it comes to looking ahead into the future.

 - “The problem with experts is that they do not know what they do not know.
 Lack of knowledge and delusion about the quality of your knowledge come together – the same process that makes you know less also makes you satisfied with your knowledge.”